kaz-utashiro/greple/README.md

         greple -e foo -e bar -e baz

-    First character is not interpreted, so next commands will search the pattern \`-baz'.
+    First character is not interpreted, so next commands will search the pattern `-baz`.

         greple -e -baz

     Space characters are treated specially by **-e** and **-v** options.
     They are replaced by the pattern which matches any number of white spaces including newline.
 So the pattern can be expand to multiple lines.
-Next commands search the series of word \`foo', \`bar' and \`baz' even if they are separated by newlines.
+Next commands search the series of word `foo`, `bar` and `baz` even if they are separated by newlines.

         greple -e 'foo bar baz'